 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

 The worst days at work are those that are slammed busy from start to finish, but when 5:00 rolls around, you’ve hardly accomplished a thing.

-I find this to be the case on days where I am constantly interrupted with phone calls, emails, and unexpected tasks.
+I find this to be the case on days when I am constantly interrupted by phone calls, emails, and unexpected tasks.
 These days are frustrating because while they do require hard work and attention, I feel like I’m spinning my wheels.

 This scenario used to define most of my days.
-Every task was urgent and everyone’s emergencies became my emergency.
-But once I figured out how to effectively prioritize my time, I was able to recognize that most of the things that I thought had to be done right away could either be put aside or even delegated to someone else.
+Every task was urgent, and everyone’s emergencies became my emergency.
+But once I figured out how to effectively prioritize my time, I recognized that most of the things that I thought had to be done right away could either be put aside or even delegated to someone else.
 This helped me save my energy for the tasks that were actually important in the long run.
-I started to spend my time intentionally and in a way that would add value to the progress I was making toward my goals.

 But let’s start by looking at the value of knowing how to prioritize.

 - What Does It Mean to Prioritize Tasks?

 - How to Prioritize Tasks in the Workplace